j3k0/cordova-plugin-purchase-documentation/guides/subscription-android.md

 There you go, this is your first release APK.

+# 6. Upload to Google Play

+Once you have built your release APK, you need to upload it to Google Play in order to be able to test In-App Purchases.
+In-App Purchase is not enabled in "debug build".
+In order to test in-app purchase, your APK needs to be signed with your release signing key.
+In order for Google to know your release signing key for this application, you need to upload a release APK:

+* Signed with this key.
+* Have the BILLING permission enabled
+  * it is done when you add the plugin to your project, so make sure you didn't skip this step.

+Google already provides [detailed resource on how to upload a release build](https://support.google.com/googleplay/android-developer/answer/7159011).
+What we want here is to:

+1. create an **internal testing release**
+2. **upload** it
+3. **publish** it \(privately probably\).

+Once you went over those steps, you can test your app with in-app purchase enabled without uploading to Google Play each time, but you need to sign the APK with the same "release" signing key.

+{% hint style="warning" %}
+Note that it might up to 24 hours for your IAP to work after you uploaded the first release APK.
+{% endhint %}

 # 6. Create In-App Products

 There is still a bit more preparatory work: we need to setup our in-app product.